-Enrique Alda holds a degree in Translation and Interpreting from the University of Salamanca and has been working exclusively as a translator for twenty-five years.
-He has translated more than 150 books into Spanish.
-Over the last fifteen years, Enrique has focused his efforts on Irish literature and poetry, dividing his time between the Wicklow Mountains in Ireland and the foothills of Moncayo in Spain.
+Enrique Alda, who holds a degree in Translation and Interpreting from the University of Salamanca, has been working exclusively as a translator for the past twenty-five years.
+He has translated over one hundred and fifty books into Spanish.
+Over the last fifteen years, Enrique has focused his efforts on Irish literature and poetry, and divides his time between the Wicklow Mountains in Ireland and the foothills of Moncayo in Spain.

 These two books had already been translated into Spanish, but the translations were very old and, unfortunately, poorly done.
 I have been working with Julián Lacalle, head of Pepitas de calabaza, for over twenty years: it was he who asked me to do this new translation.